pascalbayer/dino/README.md

 ### 0.3.0 &mdash; [May 5, 2013](https://github.com/christophercliff/dino/compare/0.2.3...0.3.0)

 - Migrated to DynamoDB API version 2012-08-10, which allows for secondary indexes.
-You can now query and sort by secondary index-review the documentation on `find()`, `findOne`, and `destroy()` to see the changes.
+You can now query, sort and destroy by secondary index.
+Review the documentation on `find()`, `findOne`, and `destroy()` to see the changes to the API.